• Skip to primary navigation

 Notes

-Make sure that you buy a can of 100% pumpkin and NOT pumpkin pie filling.Ā
+Pumpkin: Make sure you buy a can of 100% pumpkin, NOT pumpkin pie filling.

-We tested this recipe using the whole 15-ounce can of pureed pumpkin.
+Flavor: I first tested this recipe using the whole 15-ounce can of pureed pumpkin.
 It was good, but the pumpkin flavor was a lot more prominent.
-If you're looking for more pumpkin flavor, go ahead and add the whole can.
-If you want a subtle pumpkin flavor, use 1 cup.Ā
+If you’re looking for more pumpkin flavor, go ahead and add the whole can.
+If you want a subtle pumpkin flavor, use 1 cup.

 Nutrition